ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Usage documentation for the image must describe the intended purpose of each of these configurable resources where applicable, how they combine and what the defaults are with default behaviours.

-When launching a Container, it is preferred that a qualified tag is used to limit the consequences of inadvertently pulling an unstable/untested image version - specify ``python:3.7.4`` or ``python:3.7`` rathern than ``python:latest``, which could eventually introduce a backward compatibility breaking change.
+When launching a Container, it is preferred that a qualified tag is used to limit the consequences of inadvertently pulling an unstable/untested image version - specify ``python:3.7.4`` or ``python:3.7`` rather than ``python:latest``, which could eventually introduce a backward compatibility breaking change.

 Container Resources
 -------------------